aborger/FruitCount/README.md

 Here is a wiki for documentation on this repository and instructions for basic usage of Github, Python, Anaconda, and Tensorflow.
 ### [Instruction Wiki](https://github.com/aborger/FruitCount/wiki)

+## Results and Issues
+Unfortunately I was unable to complete this project as I chose to finish the RockSat-X research project instead.
+The program works as it should, but the blossom identification accuracy is not as great as it could've been.
+The labeling process used was incorrect and I was working on fixing that when I had to stop working on this project.
+The labeling process which produced the result seen included cropping the image down so only a blossom is in view and drawing a polygon around it.
+This resulted in the neural network not being able to account for the size change when given an image of the full tree.
+Also only 10 images were used in the training.
+More images would've needed to be used to produce better results.

 ## Installation
 1. Clone this repository